 It is worth noting that if you buy a skirt, a pair of trousers or a pair of shoes and you are concerned as to its suitability, we are more than willing to check it for you in school.
 All you or your child need to do is bring it in, with the tags still attached, and we will look at it for you.

 We will not accept extreme hairstyles which tend to be in fashion as trends change.
 It is difficult to be prescriptive about this but it is worth noting that the following styles have never been acceptable:

-- Bleach used to create an obvious pattern in the hair, such as bleach used to streak down the centre of the hair, which contrasts with the rest of the hair colour
+- Bleach used to create an obvious pattern in the hair, such as bleach used to streak down the centre of the hair, which contrasts with the rest of the hair colour.

 - Decorative inserts such as feathers, tinsel or braids etc.

+The only jewellery allowed to be worn in school is a watch and one pair of stud earrings (one in each lobe).
 No facial piercings of any sort (nose, eyebrow, lip, chin, tongue etc.) It is not acceptable to wear clear studs or a plaster over the piercing.